iamvdo/pleeease/README.md

 Postprocess CSS with ease.

 Pleeease is the best toolchain for your CSS.
-Keep writing DRY, future-proof CSS.
+Just write DRY, future-proof CSS and Pleeease do the job for you.

 For now, it adds prefixes, variables and `rem` unit support, packs same media-query in one `@media` rule and minify it.